 You may not post anything digital that belongs to someone else without permission.
 You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.

-These guidelines are a modified version of the default Discourse guidelines.
-They feature paraphrased and outright stolen quotes from various Community Members and Managers.
+These guidelines are a based on the default Discourse guidelines, and feature paraphrased and outright stolen quotes from various community members and Eve staff.
+We’ve also nicked some ideas from other forums’ rules.
 If you have thoughts on how better to word anything in these guidelines or think there is something that should be added, please contact the Community Managers.